Laurie Bolger

 Bolger has performed at venues such as The Royal Albert Hall, Old Vic Theatre and St Pauls Cathedral as well as being Poet in Residence in various public spaces such as libraries, community centres, pubs and the Queen Elizabeth's Olympic Park.
-She has performed alongside the likes of Phill Jupitus, Kae Tempest, Holly McNish and John Cooper Clarke.

 Early life

 Bolger was born in London W10 and spent much of her school years on the South Coast of England with her parents and younger sister.
-Her grandparents lived in Wexford, Ireland and her Irish heritage features strongly in her writing.

-She says that she fell in love with poetry due to her inspiring English GCSE teacher who "made the school poetry anthology seem like a treasure chest."
-Bolger then went to Bath Spa University to study Creative Arts and Mary Immaculate College, Limerick to study English and Irish Literature, before moving back to London where she has lived for the past ten years and worked as a writer full-time.
+Bolger attended Bath Spa University to study Creative Arts and Mary Immaculate College, Limerick to study English and Irish Literature.